psanatov/slack-bot/README.md

 4. Go to your `Slack`, create a test channel, and invite your bot user to that channel.

 That's it!
-Now you can try saying something in the test channel.
+Now you can try saying something in the `#channel`.
 The bot will mirror whatever you said back to the channel.

 ## How does it work?